Please respect the following style and spelling rules when you submit a story to the Atlantic Sentinel.

 - Abbreviations and acronyms usually do not require periods.
 For example: CEO.

-- We use abbreviations for most terms that are longer than two words or when the abbreviation is (more) commonly used.
-For example: The United States — avoid the US — account for nearly 73 percent of defense spending in NATO.
+- Use abbreviations for terms that are longer than two words or when the abbreviation is (more) commonly used.
+For example: NATO, but not the US.